 The JMF shall be prepared by an accredited laboratory that meets the requirements of paragraph 401-3.2.
 The asphalt mixture shall be designed using procedures contained in Asphalt Institute MS-2 Mix Design Manual, 7th Edition.
-Samples shall be prepared and compacted using a Marshall compactor in accordance with ASTM D6926.
-When high absorption aggregates (more than 2%) are used, the samples must be oven conditioned to 4 hours in accordance with Asphalt Institute MS-2 Mix Design Manual Pages 37 and 38 has been approved by the RPR and a new or modified JMF is required for whatever reason, the subsequent cost of the new or modified JMF, including a new control strip when required by the RPR, will be borne by the Contractor.
+Samples shall be prepared and compacted using the gyratory compactor in accordance with ASTM D6925.

 Should a change in sources of materials be made, a new JMF must be submitted to the RPR for review and accepted in writing before the new material is used.
-After the initial production JMF
+After the initial production JMF has been approved by the RPR and a new or modified JMF is required for whatever reason, the subsequent cost of the new or modified JMF, including a new control strip when required by the RPR, will be borne by the Contractor.